dafny-lang/dafny/docs/_includes/Statements.md

 There are several points to note.

  * The first out-parameter of the callee is special.
-It has a special type and that type indicates that the value is inspected to see if an immediate return from the caller is warranted.
+It has a special type and that type indicates that the value is inspected to see if an abrupt return from the caller is warranted.
 This type is often a datatype, as shown in the examples above, but it may be any type with the appropriate members.
  * The restriction on the type of caller's first out-parameter is